-Credit risk is the risk of an unexpected loss if a customer or third party to a financial instrument fails to meet its contractual obligations and arises principally from the Company's cash and cash equivalents and government contribution receivable.
-At present, the Company invests its excess cash in guaranteed certificates from Canadian chartered banks and will only consider investment of excess cash in highly rated government and corporate debt securities.
+Credit risk is the risk of an unexpected loss if a customer or third party to a financial instrument fails to meet its contractual obligations and arises principally from the Company's cash.
+At present, the Company holds its cash in Canadian rated financial institutions and will only consider investment of excess cash in highly rated government and corporate debt securities or guaranteed certificates from Canadian chartered banks.
 The Company has established guidelines, including diversification, credit ratings and maturities, to ensure safety and liquidity of its cash.